 THANKS EVERYONE FOR A GREAT TIME!
 See you next year!

-The 2011 1st Annual Bowl-a-Thon was an amazing success!
+The 2011 1st Bowl-a-Thon was an amazing success!
 Hasseb and Ben Y. were our top bowlers.
 Gabriela was our top money maker for the most pledges.
 Who needs bowling shoes when you have the ‘champ ramp’ and a crew that bowls hard core?
 It was a great turn out and the enthusiasm of the bowlers was infectious.
-Everyone had a blast!!!check out the gallery
+Everyone had a blast!!!

 Creativity Explored Tour